tel/old-blog/_posts/2014-08-22-JSON_is_not_object_notation.md

 ---

+*Hi, future reader!
+If you are at this point rolling your eyes because, yes, of course, (a) notation and objects are different or (b) it's all just a name anyway---sorry about that.*

+*This post is secretly about the expression problem, or, better, the differences between initial and final data, between data and codata.
+ It was just inspired by a name.*

+*If that latter topic sounds interesting, I encourage you to keep reading.
+I get there soon enough.*

+---

 JSON, the universally known and loved interchange medium of the 21st century, stands for JavaScript Object Notation.
 This is due to the fact that JavaScript Objects have a literal syntax which mostly